Olya-Yer/ITC_EXERCISES/README.txt

 6. USAGE
-The “Battle Ship” program can be run with "bin/program" command.
+The “Smart Array” program can be run with "bin/program" command.
-The program presents some cases of the famous homonyms game.
-The program creates an area where should be placed user’s ships and will allow the user to insert coordinates for shooting.
-The ships layout will be generated randomly.
- The program is designed to implement the ability of playing the game by two users.
-Each user run the program on his personal computer.
- The program generates an area and  fill it with ships in the random layout.
-After it each user have ability to insert coordinates, where his(him) opponent shots.
-There is no control on the user’s step sequence, all of this are controlled by users.
- After each step program prints corresponding result for the shooting such as “out of sea”, “killed”, “your opponent won”, etc..
-The game is finished, when one of the users has no undamaged unit of a ship.
+The program presents class improvement the C++ array.
+The user can create an array ,
+    fill it with integers with  function set_element(index, value); get value of a cell (get_element(index)), resize the array (i.e. make it bigger or cut off from the end).
+    The class also provides print_array() method for visualization of the array.

 7. DOCUMENTATION
 "make docs" command generates doxygen documentation.